halmasieh/jarvis_data_eng_HomaAlmasieh/hadoop/README.md

 the HiveQl queries will be translated toMapReduce code that Hadoop can execute on its cluster, using YARN node manager and the data provided in its HDFS.

 ## Evaluated Big Data Tools
+### MapReduce
-`MapReduce:` is a programming model for very large-scale data processing with a parallel, distributed algorithm on a cluster.
+MapReduce a programming model for very large-scale data processing with a parallel, distributed algorithm on a cluster.
 To get advantage of the parallel processing that Hadoop provides, we express our query as a MapReduce job.
 MapReduce has three operations as Map, Shuffle, and Reduce.

 `Map:` In this phase data in each split is passed to a mapping function to produce output values.